fyne-io/conf.fyne.io/index.md

 Fyne Conf 2024 will be our biggest ever event - to be held in Berlin, Germany and streamed online.

-The event will take place on 20th September 2024 in a central Berlin location still to be confirmed.
+The event will take place on 20th September 2024 at the [Axica congress centre](https://www.axica.de/), in central Berlin.

 This event is a chance to learn more about Fyne and how it can be used to easily build robust and performant cross platform applications.